35 Weeks Pregnant: What’s That Ouch Down There?

 Your newborn’s skull has two “soft spots” (also called fontanelles).
 These are like little lakes surrounded by touching islands of thin bone.
 There’s a 2” one in the front and a fingertip-sized one in the back near the crown of the head.
 Each is covered with a very tough, but flexible, membrane, so the brain underneath is perfectly protected.
 It’s as durable as bone, so don’t worry about touching it when you stroke your baby’s head or shampoo the hair.

-35 Weeks Pregnant: S’up with Your Bod?
+35 Weeks Pregnant: About Your Body

 If your normal walk has become a bit of a waddle, welcome to the club!